2ndQuadrant/pglogical/docs/README.md

     replication between the nodes), or "{all}" which means replicate all changes no matter what is their origin, default is "{all}"
   - `apply_delay` - how much to delay replication, default is 0 seconds
+  - `force_text_transfer` - force the provider to replicate all columns using a text representation (which is slower, but may be used to change the type of a replicated column on the subscriber), default is false

   The `subscription_name` is used as `application_name` by the replication connection.
 This means that it's visible in the `pg_stat_replication`